-For the purpose of this work, IANA has allocated values for two SAFIs: SAFI 133 for IPv4 dissemination of flow specification rules and SAFI 134 for VPNv4 dissemination of flow specification rules.
+IANA maintains a registry entitled "SAFI Values".
+For the purpose of this work, IANA updated the registry and allocated two additional SAFIs:

+Value Name Reference 133 134 IPv4 dissemination of flow specification rules VPNv4 dissemination of flow specification rules [this document] [this document]

+Table 3: Registry: SAFI Values

 11.2.
-Flow Component definitions
+Flow Component Definitions

 A flow specification consists of a sequence of flow components, which are identified by a an 8-bit component type.
-Types must be assigned and interpreted uniquely.
-The current specification defines types 1 though 12, with the value 0 being reserved.

-IANA created and maintains a new registry entitled: "Flow Spec Component Types".
-The following component types have been registered:
+IANA has created and maintains a registry entitled "Flow Spec Component Types".
+This document defines the following Component Type Codes: